-This web site is a work in progress and will continue to grow as additional photos, documents, artifacts, etc., come to light.
+This website is not intended to be all encompassing with respect to military units, lists of personnel, etc., but is a work in progress, and will continue to grow as additional photos, documents, artifacts, etc., come to light, and can be added.

-Many people over the years have kindly given me permission to copy their personal and family photos and papers.
-Where possible I will always give full credit where credit is due.
-Any publication, reproduction or distribution of this website’s content or images, without my express permission, is strictly prohibited.
-If you are interested in copies of any of the images, please contact me by phone or email so permission from the owners of the original items can first be obtained.
+Any publication, reproduction or distribution of this website’s content or images, without our express permission, is strictly prohibited.
+If you are interested in copies of any of the images, please contact us by phone or email so permission from the owners of the original items can first be obtained.

 Robert MacLellan is the originator of the website.
 He grew up in Sydney, NS, and obtained a degree in civil engineering from the Technical University of Nova Scotia.
 He currently resides in Halifax and is co-owner of Matrix Construction Limited, a general contracting company.